IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

-* John 21 — seven disciples fish all night and catch nothing
+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"Simon Peter said to them, 'I am going fishing.'
+They said to him, 'We are going with you also.'
+They went out and immediately got into the boat, and that night they caught nothing."</p><p style="text-align: right;"> <em>John 21:3 (NKJV)</em></p>

 * Common reading: they had given up and gone back to their old way of life
-* But the list (verses 1-2) includes **Nathanael of Cana** (a landlocked town, no fishing trade)
+* But the list (verses 1-2) includes **Nathanael of Cana** — a landlocked town, no fishing trade
 * Better reading: they are **waiting in Galilee** for the appointed mountaintop rendezvous
-* While they wait, Peter says "I'm going fishing" — and the others go with him to pass the time
+* While they wait, Peter says "I'm going fishing," and the others go along to pass the time

 ---